syncfusion-content/maui-docs/MAUI/AIAssistView/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-## Step 4: Register the handler

-The `Syncfusion.Maui.Core` NuGet is a dependent package for all the Syncfusion controls of .NET MAUI.
-In the `MauiProgram.cs` file, register the handler for Syncfusion core.

-{% tabs %}
-{% highlight c# tabtitle="MauiProgram.cs" hl_lines="4 20" %}

-    using Microsoft.Maui.Controls.Hosting;
-    using Microsoft.Maui.Controls.Xaml;
-    using Microsoft.Maui.Hosting;
-    using Syncfusion.Maui.Core.Hosting;

-    namespace GettingStarted
-    {
-      public class MauiProgram
-      {
-        public static MauiApp CreateMauiApp()
-        {
-            var builder = MauiApp.CreateBuilder();
-            builder
-            .UseMauiApp<App>()
-            .ConfigureFonts(fonts =>
-            {
-              fonts.AddFont("OpenSans-Regular.ttf", "OpenSansRegular");
-            });

-            builder.ConfigureSyncfusionCore();
-            return builder.Build();
-          }
-        }
-     }

-{% endhighlight %}
-{% endtabs %}

 ## Step 5: Define the View Model

-The `SfAIAssistView` control is data-bound and displays a collection of items exchanged between users and AI services.
+The `SfAIAssistView` control is data-bound and displays a collection of items exchanged between users and AI service.
 Hence, assist items should be created and bound to the control.

-Create a simple assist items collection as shown in the following code example in a new class file.
+Create a simple `AssistItem` collection as shown in the following code example in a new class file.
 Save it as `ViewModel.cs` file.

 {% tabs %}
 {% highlight c# tabtitle="ViewModel.cs" %}